Back to Freepik Calendar

 Bermuda

-Color and spring-inspired celebrations come into scene!
+Color and spring-inspired celebrations come into the scene!
 There’s something in the Bermudian sky each Easter: flying kites!
-Every Good Friday, lots of enthusiasts of this practice travel to different parts of the exotic island to fly their homemade kites.
+Every Good Friday, kite enthusiasts travel to different parts of the exotic island to fly their homemade kites.
 But don’t think of boring designs - these are full of bright colors or geometric patterns and include long cloth tails!
-Curious fact: this tradition emerged in Indonesia up to 3000 years ago, and many years later, it reached this country at the hand of the British Army.
-And don’t worry, as there’s always room for more food!
-Here you can find the so-called “Bermuda codfish cakes” or the “Hot Cross buns”, flying right away from the United Kingdom.
-One last tradition during this festivity is the Bermuda variety of Easter lilies, which usually bloom during this time of the year.
+Curious fact: this tradition emerged in Indonesia up to 3,000 years ago, and many years later, it reached this country because of the British Army.
+And don’t worry, there’s always room for more food!
+Here, you can find Bermuda codfish cakes and Hot Cross buns just a flight away from the United Kingdom.
+One last tradition during this festivity is the Bermuda Easter lilies, which usually bloom during this time of the year.